Apply to Face Blog

 • If your tin is not loose bottomed (sorry) then overhang the baking paper so you can lift easily out.

-blondie batter in baking tray
+blondie batter in square black baking tray

 Blondie batter